ecc20/datascientist_technical/README.md

 https://www.kaggle.com/c/auto-insurance-fall-2017

-The data can be found in this repository
+The target for this project is TARGET_FLAG and this is a binary classification problem.

-The target for this project is TARGET_FLAG
+Please run the cells of the notebook in order